Tassajara Wildland Firefighter Retreat

 These retreats are a way to support our first responders who have played such a crucial role in protecting our forests—and Tassajara—from fire.
 We all know that wildfires have become more frequent and more fierce in recent summers, and it is taking a toll on our firefighters.
 Zen Center is donating meals and lodging; we need to raise funds for the facilitators to plan, coordinate, and facilitate the retreat and to provide support before and after the retreat.
 Donate using button below.
 Thank You!

-In December of 2023, the San Francisco Zen Center offered a 9-day mindfulness-based retreat for Wildland Firefighters at Tassajara Zen Mountain Center.
-SFZC has sponsored two previous retreats that have been life-changing for the participants.
+In December of 2024, the San Francisco Zen Center offered a 9-day mindfulness-based retreat for Wildland Firefighters at Tassajara Zen Mountain Center.
+SFZC has sponsored three previous retreats that have been life-changing for the participants.
 These retreats are a way to support our first responders, who have played a crucial role in protecting our forests from numerous fires that have become more frequent and fierce in recent summers.

 The intensity and longevity of these wildfires has been taking a toll on firefighters and their families, who carry the trauma of the destruction they witness and of the loss of colleagues who have died fighting the fires.